-Dane O’Neill was born in Dublin, Ireland, but was brought up in Monkston, County Cork.
-His family has always been interested in racing and his uncle has a training licence.
+O’Neill was brought up in Monkston, County Cork.
+His family has always had ties in racing.

-As a schoolboy he was a talented showjumper and rode 24 winners in pony races.
-At the age of 17 he moved to Britain to work for trainer Richard Hannon, who provided his first winner, Port Sunlight, at Sandown Park on July 15 1993.
+As a schoolboy Dane O’Neill was a talented showjumper and rode 24 winners in pony races.
+At the age of 17, he moved to Britain to work for trainer Richard Hannon, who provided his first winner, Port Sunlight, at Sandown Park on July 15, 1993.

 After notching just seven winners in his first three seasons, O’Neill’s career took off in 1996 when his total of 67 successes brought him the apprentice jockeys’ championship.